NatanaelSignorini/teste-backend/README.md

 ```
 Project folder has some folders:
 * config - for configuration files database and Jwt
-* modules - contains the auth user and registered-times modules
+* modules - contains the auth, user and registered-times
 * utils - contains file to encode password

-### 🛠 Technologies
+###  Technologies

 The following tools were used in building the project: